MasterGoogler/OpenSoul/Documentation/Future.md

 # 🔮 Future Directions & Roadmap

+## Prompt verification
+- Proposing a system for humans to digitally sign their prompts
+- Agents will only process signed input
+- Can help prevent attacks by rejecting all other inputs
+- Could actually integrate Nutrient (PSPDFKit) to ensure this functionality.

 ## 🚧 Open Items & Enhancements
 - Dynamic fee calculation
 - Cumulative totals in logs